 Your care plan describes how we will look after you and plans for your future.
 You make this plan together with your social worker and the important adults in your life.
 It will change over time as you change and grow.

 This describes how you will stay in touch and spend time with your parents, family and friends.
 Family Time will be discussed with you as part of your Care Plan.
-In some cases your contact with your family may be supported by your carers, social worker or other people working for the Council.
+In some cases your Family Time with your family may be supported by your carers, social worker or other people working for the Council.

 When you are aged 16 years or over your care plan becomes a pathway plan.
 The pathway plan will detail the services and support you need as you move towards adulthood.
 You and your social worker will develop this plan together to make sure it responds to your changing needs and ambitions.

 An advocate is usually someone independent who can help you have your voice heard when social workers are making plans with you about how you should be cared for.
 If you want the support of an advocate ask your social worker, foster carer, key worker or even your teacher to help arrange an advocate.
 You can also ask for an advocate directly from NYAS, our advocacy service.
 You can telephone them for free on 0808 808 1001 or email firstname.lastname@example.org.
 Find out more about NYAS.